RadeDevOne/1_parrot/README.md

 # ./docker-compose.test.yml
 version: "3.9"

 services:
-  # THIS FIRST SERVICE, WE NEED DATBASE CONNECTION STRING HERE
+  # THIS WAS INTENDED FOR FIRST SERVICE
-  # OF A DATBASE WE WANT TO CONNECT
   # THIS IS A SERVICE OF A CONTAINER WHERE WE TEST OUR APP
-  # FOT FOR NOW WE ARE NOT GOING TO DO THAT
+  # WE ARE NOT GOING TO DO THAT
   # WE ARE GOING TO HAVE JUST A CONTAINER WITH A DATBASE
   # server:
   #   container_name: fancy-parrot-test-server